 Check that all exterior and interior lighting is working properly and be sure to inspect and replace worn-out wiper blades.
 This will ensure that you can see as well as be seen on the road and will prevent you getting a “fix-it” ticket.

 It is also recommended that drivers consider a brake inspection and tune-up to help the engine deliver the best balance of power and fuel economy.
 To further save on fuel costs, gas caps that are damaged, loose or missing should be replaced to prevent gas from spilling or evaporating.

-Last but not least, make sure you have the proper car insurance coverage.
-If you’re planning on taking a road trip across several states or if you’re planning to cross international borders, make sure you talk to your insurance agent about the different types of auto insurance coverage available to you.
+Last but not least, make sure you have the proper and cost friendly auto insurance coverage.
+If you’re planning on taking a road trip across several states or if you’re planning to cross international borders, make sure you talk to your Freeway insurance agent about the different types of auto insurance coverage available to you.

 You can stop by any of our locations and have the experience of having our agents assist you or contact us at (800) 777-5620.